-The Chemistry Department uses the ALEKS system for general chemistry course placement.
+The Chemistry Department uses the ALEKS system for general chemistry course placement and in most general chemistry courses.
 We require the Chemistry Learning Modules for Placement to ensure that students have a strong chance at success, as the courses are demanding.

 ALEKS is an adaptive system that will quickly determine your current knowledge in areas necessary to be successful in general chemistry courses.
 Review college-specific chemistry placement requirements, click here.

 - The initial assessment will consist of up to 30 questions, depending on your current knowledge.